Internet reviews have taken power for several years now.

 What does the company say?
 They didn’t take the time to properly address the client’s concern and they were not genuine in the response they did give.

-Instead of answering this the person in charge of the community management should have taken a minute to read the reason for the complaint and reply something like:
+Instead of answering this the person in charge of the community manager should have taken a minute to read the reason for the complaint and reply something like:

 First, we sincerely apologize for this bad experience.
 Thank you for sending us this information and even if this does not excuse the attitude of this new employee, know that this is his first season tax and that he is therefore very stressed.
 I will however forward this information to his manager so that it does not happen again.